ivegamsft/COECheck/README.md

 ## Step 2: Deploy ARM Template

-An ARM Template is provided to scaffold out all Azure resources necessary for setting up COECheck.
+An ARM Template is provided in the `_ARMTemplate` folder to scaffold out all Azure resources necessary for setting up COECheck.

 The following resources will be deployed:
 * App Service Plan